jcleow/greeting-cards-poc/README.md

 ```[0307/230411.724353:ERROR:command_buffer_proxy_impl.cc(128)] ContextResult::kTransientFailure: Failed to send GpuControl.CreateCommandBuffer.``` comes from html2page because of some chromium setting which I have yet to set.

 ### Other Considerations/next steps:
-1. We can also investigate using [playwright](https://github.com/microsoft/playwright-python) but havent gotten a chance to.
+1. We can also investigate using [playwright](https://github.com/microsoft/playwright-python) as an alternative to html2page but havent gotten a chance to.

 Alternative was pyppeteer[https://github.com/pyppeteer/pyppeteer] but seems outdated.
 This is because html2page is still an alpha build, but it is really easy to use